cdk-entest/eks-cdk-web/README.md

 });
 ```

+we need to understand there are three roles

+- creation role which is assumed by CDK in this case.
+Later on we configure our local with the creation role to kubectl into the cluster
+- role which is assumed by the cluster on behalf of us to access aws resources
+- master role which is added to kubernetes RBAC

 ## Deploy by Adding Manifest (YAML)

 option 1 is to add manifest to a cluster to deploy an container application